lukaszszymankiewicz/bookseller/README.md

  - [x] add goback options in "input_number_manually_screen",
  - [x] add config perserving closing app,
    - [x] think about some options schema validation (it colud be ovekill though),
+ - [x] add switching between screens to Manage class direclty (it could trigger some Python code, so this is rather necessary),

 TODO:
- - [ ] add swithiching between screen to Manage class direclty (it could trigge some Python code, so this is rather necessary),
+ - [ ] scan barcode from camera,
  - [ ] upgrade json extraction (actual version can explode in every second),
- - [ ] scan barcode from camera,
  - [ ] implement some basic message system (maybe by setting manage values in some basic class?),
  - [ ] add whole app test (check if all method works abyhow, swithcing between screens etc),
  - [ ] add allegro login screen,